 Since its inception in 2007, the Migration Advisory Committee (MAC) has been responsible for periodically reviewing national job shortages and recommending which jobs should be included on the Shortage Occupation List.

 Normally only jobs recognised to be at Regulated Qualification Framework Level 6 (which equates to a bachelor’s degree) can be sponsored under the Tier 2 General category.
 Skilled chefs are only classified at RQF Level 3 which, at first glance, might suggest that they can’t be sponsored.

-The Home Office placed another major barrier in the way of restaurants: a restaurant which has any kind of take-away function is prevented from sponsoring a chef.
+Up until now, the Home Office placed another major barrier in the way of restaurants: a restaurant which has any kind of take-away function was prevented from sponsoring a chef.

 The rationale for the ‘take-away’ clause was that a take-away service would have less need for genuinely skilled chefs.